elixir-europe/rdmkit/pages/your_tasks/machine_actionability.md

 #### Metadata checklist
 * Here, we define metadata checklists as content in the form of a fixed set of attributes or fields, without any particular order nor structure.
 Compliance to metadata checklists is not related to the format nor the structure, but rather to the content provided.
-* Many metadata checklists have been adopted as standards by Life Sciences communities (e.g. MIAME, MINSEQE).
+* Many metadata checklists have been adopted as standards by Life Sciences communities (e.g. MIAPPE).
 * Some data repositories have customised metadata checklists (e.g. ENA Samples checklists).
 * Attributes in a metadata checklist can be ontology terms.
 * For more information see the [Data documentation and metadata](metadata_management) page.